-If you’re not that much into adrenalin pumping rollercoaster rides (how dare you, you party pooper!), you’ll definitely eat your heart out on the culturally stuffed supply in Stockholm.
+If you’re not that much into adrenalin pumping rollercoaster rides, you’ll definitely eat your heart out on the culturally stuffed supply in Stockholm.
 We ended up visiting the Fotografiska, an extraordinary museum of photography that displays various changing exhibitions.
-We instantly fell in love with the works of Sally Mann whose works are still showing til the 30th of September.
-Alongside that you can find a special Olympics display with some of the best photographs of all the past Olympic Games worldwide.
-If you’re only remotely interested in photography, I heartily recommend you check out the museum.
-You will not regret it.

 Of course, nightlife was not left behind on our short trip.
 On our first night we accompanied the Mash Up crew to a gig in a downtown club called Fredsgartan 12, also known as F12.
-I’m not gonna beat around the bush, my first thought was: eww.
-While our friends played an amazing sound full of surprising beats, combining rhythm, hip hop and soca dance electronic music (seriously, how do you even describe that kind of music, you simply can’t), the crowd was more on the Munich side of partying.
-That’s not bad per se – the mood was right, sweat was dripping from the ceiling and everyone was having a good time.
-Still, partying can make a hell of a difference to us arrogant Berliners.
+The mood was right, sweat was dripping from the ceiling and everyone was having a good time.
+Still, partying can make a hell of a difference to us Berliners.
 We’ll say things like “dude, that’s expensive” and “how do you have a good night out in these high heels?”
-If you’ve never been to Stockholm – or almost any other city for that matter – you’ll be surprised at how different Berlins party standards are to the rest of the world.
 The night starts pretty early and ends at around 2 AM just as well.
-You’ll see more of the Mash Up gig in our next post.

 To sum it up, three days are not nearly enough to discover Stockholm.
-It’s a beautiful, peaceful city with extraordinarily nice people and a shitload of stuff to do if you can make the time.
-I fell in love for sure and I can’t wait to go back.
+It’s a beautiful, peaceful city with extraordinarily nice people and a shitload of stuff to do.
 Districts like the boho-chique Södermalm will leave you in awe for the well designed shops and stores.
-The cute candy shop “Pärlans” is only one example we tried to visualize.
-Marcus shot a sweet portraits for iGNANTravel.
-If you’re ever in the area, do try their amazing caramel candy.

 The old town, Gamla Stan, even for being a heavy tourist magnet, is lovely and worth a walk.
-And then there’s that one thing that gives Stockholm a thousand percent advantage over many cities in the world: man, the water.
-Let there be water everywhere.
+And then there’s that one thing that gives Stockholm a thousand percent advantage over many cities in the world: the water.
 Water to sit at, water to ride on, water to freshen up the air, water to swim in.
-My next trip will definitely include a trip outside of the island-city to rest and enjoy the nature of the country.